 Start by crisscrossing six medium-sized (2-3 inches) pieces of dry firewood in the firebox.
 Crisscross around 10 finely split and dry kindling (0.5 to 1 in) leaving air space between the pieces.
 Then put at least 5 news paper sheets to the top of the pieces.
 The best way to have your ignition clean and environmentally friendly is to roll the news papers to make a long cylinder, then to make 2 knots with it.
-The goal is to have the news paper, let the door open of 1 inch for 5-10 minutes.
+The goal is to have the news papers as compact as possible to make it burn slowly.
+After the ignition of the news paper, let the door open of 1 inch for 5-10 minutes.
 The air control should be open.
 Let burn until you have a good coal bed.
 You are now ready for the main load.